 ChatOps as an enabler for collaboration

-Real-time group chat has been around since the dawn of the Internet (i.e. IRC), but new chat tools including Slack and HipChat are driving renewed interest in chat with DevOps teams.
+It’s almost inevitable that your system will fail.
+When that happens, it’s critical that incident response is activated quickly to resolve the issue.
+ChatOps tools like Slack have become an important ingredient for DevOps teams to maximize the efficiency of communication during an incident.
+A group chat room is auditable and allows all the stakeholders involved in an incident response to stay informed about what’s happening.
 In addition to chat discussions, plugins and integrations can provide real-time information from various development and operation tools.
-Centralized, time-stamped communication logs, real-time interactions with DevOps tools, and assistance from “chat bots” has defined a new way for DevOps teams to collaborate – this is the way of ChatOps.
+Centralized, time-stamped communication logs, real-time interactions with DevOps tools, and assistance from “chatbots” has defined a new way for DevOps teams to collaborate—this is the way of ChatOps.

 ChatOps provides a central place to record information from both individuals and tools in real time.
 This recorded history of events provides a lot of transparency as to how things are working and how problems get solved when they arise.
 In the spirit of speed and agility, the real-time nature of ChatOps as a tool for conversation-driven development and ops is a great fit for DevOps teams and those responsible for their success.

 Faster development and deployment of software is great, but the real value of DevOps is in delivering quality software.
 This focus on quality goes back to the Kaizen practice of improvement in factory manufacturing, where the core principles of DevOps originated.
 For software companies, this translates to continually improving the flow of work through development and deployment processes, while leveraging short feedback loops to make small improvements along the way.
 The idea of rapidly making small changes with short feedback loops is ultimately in the service of deploying software of high quality, in order to provide the best experience for your customers.